bixb922/crank-organ/doc-hardware/README.md

 The microcontroller board usually has some leds, it's calming to see the leds are blinking because then we know that the board is working.
 If inside a windchest, it's best to use a 5V DC-DC converter with a led or display to know that the batteries are working.

-# Circuit for more than 20 pins
+# Circuit for more than 20 valves
 This circuit uses a ESP32-S3  board as central controller, I2C bus as communication and MCP23017 port expanders to provide 16 solenoid drivers each,

 The schematic for a microcontroller and the MCP23017 controller is as follows.